snapscript/snap/README.md

 the execution flow.
 To minimise start time the parsing and assembly of the source is performed in parallel.
 Once defined the execution graph is joined in to a single executable and static analysis is performed.

+##### Scanner

+In the initial phase of compilation the source is passed through a scanner and compressor.
+This removes comments and command directives from the source text in addition to whitespace that has no semantic value.
+When the scanner has completed it emits three segments representing the compressed source text, the line numbers the source was scanned from, and a type index categorising the source characters.

 ##### Grammar

 A custom grammar is required for all but the most basic languages.
-The grammar used for compilation of snap leverages a custom framework that uses a variant of Bacus Naur Form.
-The grammar is defined using special rules and literal values that form the basis of a recursive descendant parser.
+The grammar used for compilation of the Snap language leverages a custom framework that uses a variant of Bacus Naur Form (BNF).
+The grammar is defined using special rules and literal values that form the basis of the recursive descendant parser.

 | Rule  | Semantics |
 | ------------- | ------------- |